 - What Are the Benefits of Breastfeeding During Pregnancy?

-You might have heard people say that breastfeeding is a good means of natural contraception and wondered if it is true.
+You might have heard people say that breastfeeding is a great natural contraceptive and wondered if it is true.
 While many women do not menstruate while they are breastfeeding, this does not mean that they are not fertile during this time.
 Using some means of contraception is essential if you are keen on avoiding pregnancy during your breastfeeding days.

 How Does Breastfeeding Affect Pregnancy?

 There is increased production of the hormone prolactin in your body as a result of the nipples being stimulated during breastfeeding.
 Higher levels of prolactin mean a decrease in your fertility.
 This hormone prevents ovulation and keeps menstruation from happening.
-Prolactin levels are the highest during night time and soon after you wake up.
+Prolactin levels are at their highest during nighttime and soon after you wake up.
 But, it is important to remember that there can be ovulation even if you do not experience any menstrual flow yet.

 Baseline Prolactin Levels in Women

-The amount of prolactin in a woman’s body will vary depending on whether she is pregnant or not as well as postpartum and during lactation.
+The amount of prolactin in a woman’s body will vary depending on whether she is pregnant or not, as well as the postpartum period and whether she’s lactating.
 Here is a sample table to give you an idea of normal prolactin levels: